williamdemeo/cs370-fall2022/projects/Project0/README.md

 Implement the `buyLotsOfFruit(orderList)` function in `buyLotsOfFruit.py` which takes a list of `(fruit,numPounds)` tuples and returns the cost of your list.
 If there is some `fruit` in the list which doesn't appear in `fruitPrices` it should print an error message and return `None`.
 Please do not change the `fruitPrices` variable.

-Run `python autograder.py` until question 2 passes all tests and you get full marks.
+Run `python autograder.py -q q2` until question 2 passes all tests and you get full marks.
 Each test will confirm that `buyLotsOfFruit(orderList)` returns the correct answer given various possible inputs.
 For example, `test_cases/q2/food_price1.test` tests whether the cost of `[('apples', 2.0), ('pears', 3.0), ('limes', 4.0)] is 12.25`